ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 }
 ```

-This Bicep will create a basic virtual network with two subnets.
-One for the Application Gateway and one for API Management.
+This Bicep code will create a virtual network with two subnets: one for the Application Gateway and another for API Management.
 It will also create a reference to the created subnets, so we can use their IDs later on.

-This configuration is enough for the demo, but in a real-world scenario you probably want to add more security measures.
+This configuration is enough for this demo, but in a real-world scenario you probably want to add more security measures.

 #### Deploy API Management in virtual network